Best eight-seater cars 2022

 Based on the Dispatch commercial van, Citroen has done a great job of disguising the SpaceTourer’s origins - on the interior, at least.
 A seven-inch touchscreen infotainment system sits in the centre of the dashboard, which is a feature found in most smaller, conventional cars, and the suspension does a good job of insulating you from potholes and poor road surfaces.

-You can choose how big you want the SpaceTourer to be: the five-metre long M and the 5.3-metre XL offer huge amounts of space, with the latter’s extra room making it a very capable and comfortable nine-seater car.
-We’d go for the more powerful BlueHDi 150 or 180 diesel engines if possible, as the entry-level BlueHDi 120 model takes 12 seconds to get from 0-62mph and feels underpowered when fully loaded.
-There’s now an electric e-SpaceTourer, too, with over 140 miles of range and fast-charging.
-Read more.
+You can choose how big you want the e-SpaceTourer to be: the five-metre long M and the 5.3-metre XL offer huge amounts of space, with the latter’s extra room making it a very capable and comfortable nine-seater car.
+Now, the SpaceTourer is only available as an electric model, with over 140 miles of range and fast-charging.
+Up until recently, BlueHDi 120, 150 or 180 diesel engines were available, with the latter two feeling more than powerful enough.

-As with the cars it shares parts with, the Peugeot is available in two different sizes (M and XL), while the 1.5 and 2.0-litre diesel engines offer decent economy of 35.5 to 47.1mpg and cost the standard rate in VED (road tax) each year.
-We recommend the 148bhp 2.0-litre diesel engine, as its extra punch makes keeping up with traffic easy without causing too much of a dent in the fuel economy.
-Like the Citroen, there’s also an electric e-Traveller edition.
-Read more.
+As with the cars it shares parts with, the Peugeot is available in two different sizes (M and XL), and both now come with a 50kWh battery like the e-SpaceTourer and Vauxhall Vivaro-e Life.
+Used models with the 1.5 and 2.0-litre diesel engines offer decent economy of 35.5 to 47.1mpg and cost the standard rate in VED (road tax) each year.
+The electric one is quiet and offers convenient fast-charging but, if you're looking at diesel models, we recommend the 148bhp 2.0-litre diesel engine, as its extra punch makes keeping up with traffic easy without causing too much of a dent in the fuel economy.

 3. Toyota Proace Verso